druid-io/tranquility/README.md

 Our approach at Metamarkets is to send all of our data through Tranquility in real-time, but to also mitigate these risks by storing a copy in S3 and following up with a nightly Hadoop batch indexing job to re-ingest the data.
-This setup allows us to mitigate other risks as well, including data coming in later than expected, or needing to be revised after initial ingestion.
+This allow us to guarantee that in the end, every event is represented exactly once in Druid.
+The setup mitigates other risks as well, including the fact that data can come in later than expected (if a previous part of the pipeline is delayed by more than the windowPeriod) or may need to be revised after initial ingestion.